249 E. Davis Street,

 No one has favorited this theater yet

-In 1929 the theater was purchased by the Pitts chain.
-The theater closed for two weeks beginning January 29, 1930 in order to install sound equipment.
-Upon reopening the theater presented "Broadway Scandals", the first talkie screened in Culpeper.
+In 1929 the theater was purchased by the Pitts Theaters Inc. chain.
+The theatre closed for two weeks beginning January 29, 1930 in order to install sound equipment.
+Upon reopening the theatre presented "Broadway Scandals", the first talkie screened in Culpeper.

 The Fairfax Theatre was closed in the mid-1950’s.